Individual Income Taxes

 Note: The law continued the non-taxable status of residential sales through a relocation services company.

 GSA Bulletin 18-05 of 2018 stated that federal agencies are required to collect supplemental wage taxes for all taxable relocation entitlements, reimbursed either directly or indirectly.
-However, it said they are authorized to pay withholding tax allowances and relocation income tax allowances to cover “substantially all” of the increased tax liability resulting from receipt of relocation expense reimbursements paid either directly or indirectly.
+However, it also authorized them to pay additional withholding tax allowances and relocation income tax allowances to cover “substantially all” of the increased tax liability related to transfers of current federal employees to new official duty stations.

 Pay and Benefits Related to Military Service